MauDagos/cl-jschema/README.md

 * Currently only supports JSON Schema draft 2020-12.
 * Currently only supports validating values which look like they were parsed by `COM.INUOE.JZON:PARSE`.
+* Does not support fetching JSON Schemas from the web.
+* The base URI is only considered with the `$id` at the root of the JSON Schema document.
+If you fetch a JSON Schema from the web and it does not include an `$id` at the root, then the JSON Schema will not be registered in the `CL-JSCHEMA` **registry**.

 ## User guide